Cynwise/weatherDashboard/README.md

 ## Description

-  This website will allow the user to get current weather and a five day forcast for a chosen geolocation.
+  This website will allow the user to get current weather and a five day forecast for a chosen geo-location.
+Using the Openweather API.
+Enter your desired city into the search bar, hit search, and the page will populate with the current day forecast and 5 day forecast for the chosen city.

 ## Built With